grpc/grpc.io/content/docs/languages/go/basics.md

 ```

 ##### Simple RPC

-`routeGuideServer` implements all our service methods.
+The `routeGuideServer` implements all our service methods.
 Let's look at the
 simplest type first, `GetFeature`, which just gets a `Point` from the client and
 returns the corresponding feature information from its database in a `Feature`.